martinsmith1968/DNX.Helpers/README.md

 ### M:DNX.Helpers.Validation.Guard.IsNotNullOrEmpty(exp)

-Throw an ArgumentException if the string resulting from exp is null or empty.
+Ensures the specified exp is not null or empty

 | Name | Description |
 | ---- | ----------- |